Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  Division is expensive, but overdraw of a pixel is ever so more.
 Division by Z can be optimized by multiplying by the inverse of Z instead.
 The visual benefits outweigh the costs and this is why reverse projection won.

 ## Clipping

+### Side Frustum Clipping
+ When using fixed point numbers, the triangles need to be clipped to the up, down, left, and right edges of the view frustum.
+If this isn't done, projected points will easily rollover and wrap around causing some pretty terrible looking visual glitches.

+ I'm not doing that here because I'm using floating point.
+The advantage of floating point is that we can range all the way up from negative infinity to positive infinity.
+A float's loss of precision as magnitude increases doesn't matter.
+At that point you're staring at a few blown up texels covering the entire screen, blocking the view of everything behind it.

+ I felt I would lose the plot and purpose here to do full frustum clipping.
+It's boring and brute-force and covered elsewhere.

 ### Near Frustum Clipping
+ Near frustum clipping is a necessity.
+For a plane where Z=0, this represents the camera's Z location in space.
+Since no two objects can occupy the same space, this dreaded divide-by-zero singularity needs to be avoided.

  For this discussion, I am asserting that an object moving forward from the viewer increases in +Z distance.
 Note this can differ in well-known graphics libraries.

  Projecting and rendering what is behind the camera (-Z) makes no sense perceptually.
 Although it might be mathematically correct for surfaces to invert that pass the Z=0 camera plane, we do not have double-sided eyeballs that are able to simultaneously project light onto both sides of our retinas.
 So we need to handle this limited field of view while rendering.